-The aim of this paper is to show that, not only are these generalizations (and thus their derivations) nonviable when evaluated across a broad swath of the English verb lexicon; even the inference from the contrast in (1) to the antirogativity of think, believe, hope, and fear is unlicensed based on an assessment of the broader empirical landscape.
+The aim of this paper is to show that, not only are these generalizations (and thus their derivations) nonviable when evaluated at the scale of the entire English lexicon; even the inference from the contrast in (1) to the antirogativity of think, believe, hope, and fear is unlicensed based on an assessment of the broader empirical landscape.
 And, I argue, because these predicates' (purported) antirogativity forms the core data for all of these generalizations, the generalizations are left so frail without these data that they should be jettisoned altogether.

-I first review prior experimental evidence against one of these proposals in §3 and then present further evidence against a second based on existing datasets.
+I first review prior lexicon-scale experimental evidence against one of these proposals in §3 and then present further evidence against a second based on existing lexicon-scale datasets.
 This evidence leaves open the possibility that the proposed generalizations might be saved by further constraining them.
 Using corpus examples drawn from a variety of genres, I suggest in §4 that any such constrained version must jettison the contrast in (1) as supporting evidence.
+This corpus study leaves open the question of what drives the contrast in (1).
+In §5, I present an analysis of verb-complementizer cooccurrence frequencies suggesting that one potential factor is the grammatical context of the clause-taking predicate-specifically, tense, aspect, and modality morphology on the verb.